 Here are three innovative ways lawyers can use Twitter to get an edge on their competition and grow their online presence.

-Live video streams such as Periscope (acquired by Twitter in 2015) and Meerkat (loosely integrated into Facebook) are untapped resources ignored by the majority of attorneys.
-Creating measurable leads to your social networks, this is a inexpensive and attractive way of connecting with clients and followers given its novel features and ease of use.
+Replacing Periscope—acquired by Twitter in 2015 and discontinued in 2021—is Twitter’s live stream feature, Twitter Live.
+This untapped resource is unfortunately ignored by the majority of law firms and attorneys.
+Creating measurable leads to your social networks, Twitter Live an inexpensive and attractive way of connecting with clients and followers given its novel features and ease of use.

-With Periscope you can produce live videos, discover other streams to watch, engage with viewers, and save streams to your camera roll—independently, inexpensively, and all from your smartphone.
-You can also customize the title, location, privacy, who can comment and whether or not the broadcast posts to Twitter.
+With Twitter Live you can produce live videos, discover other streams to watch, engage with viewers, and save streams to your camera roll—all from your smartphone.
+You can also invite people to your streams before they start, allowing you to directly target other legal professionals.
 Think of this as your alternative to webinars and podcasts—with personality, live interaction with viewers, whilst also building a highly relevant understanding of a future form of evidence.

-It puts a live face to your online presence, an innovative edge to your brand, and streams rich content from your smartphone without any additional investment.
-This cost efficient feature requires one creator, one smartphone/tablet—and can achieve significant returns.
+It puts a live face to your online presence, an innovative edge to your law firm/brand, and streams rich content from your smartphone without any additional investment.
+This cost-efficient feature requires one creator, one smartphone/tablet—and can achieve significant returns for your business.

-It’s the interactive future of the business of law that some industry professionals have already tapped into—with many legal experts such as Mitch Jackson (@MitchJackson) and Dan Lear (@rightbrainlaw) frequently ‘Scoping.
+It’s the interactive future of the business of law that some industry professionals have already tapped into—with many legal experts such as Mitch Jackson (@MitchJackson) and Dan Lear (@rightbrainlaw) frequently live streaming.
 Let your clients meet and interact with you in an alternative setting that your competitors don’t yet provide.

 2. Twitter Video

-A staggering 82% of Twitter users watch video on Twitter.
+A staggering 82% of Twitter users watch videos on Twitter.
 Currently, “native video on Twitter drives more overall engagement than third-party videos shared on Twitter; with 2.5x replies, 2.8x retweets and 1.9x favorites.”
 Though still quite experimental, Twitter video is a great resource for attorneys that, again, is economical, easy and untapped.
-Create new, humanized and experimental messaging for your customer base without any added costs.
+Create new, humanized and experimental messaging for your clients without any added costs.

-Create an impression with a 30-second video accompanying your standard Twitter messaging.
+Create an impression with a short 30-second to 140-second video accompanying your standard Twitter messaging.
 Give thoughtful insights into the services you provide, and who you are—but gain twice as much return than your usual Twitter and social networking efforts.

 Always remember that your video is a reflection of you and your law firm.
 Making a shaky video using your phone/laptop just won’t cut it and can negatively affect your reputation.
 Be thoughtful and consider your audience in every video that you post.
-Taking an extra few minutes to set up your shots and using a high quality camera can make all the difference.
+Taking an extra few minutes to set up your shots and using a high-quality camera can make all the difference to legal professionals.

 3. Twitter Moments

-Announced as “Twitter’s most important new feature” (read: profitable) Twitter moments are slowly rolling out globally to users as the main feature of 2015.
+Announced as “Twitter’s most important new feature” (read: profitable) Twitter moments are curated stories showcasing the very best of what’s happening on Twitter.
 Aimed at novice users, attorneys currently not utilizing Twitter have the perfect opportunity to adapt and enhance their social media game with this feature.